 - 2.6.1 Each staff member must provide for appropriate, timely, and continuous care of their patients at the level of quality and efficiency generally recognized as appropriate by medical professionals in the same or similar circumstances.
-This includes alternate coverage by a practitioner with similar privileges at this Hospital that can care for the practitioner's patients when the practitioner is absent. - 2.6.2 Each staff member and practitioner with privileges must participate, as assigned or requested, in quality/performance improvement/peer review activities and in the discharge of other Medical Staff functions (including service on appropriate Medical Staff committees) as may be required. - 2.6.3 Each staff member, consistent with their granted clinical privileges, must participate in the on-call coverage of the emergency department or in other hospital coverage programs as determined by the MEC and the Board and documented in the rules and regulations, after receiving input from the appropriate clinical specialty, to assist in meeting the patient care needs of the community.
+This includes alternate coverage by a practitioner with similar privileges at this Hospital that can care for the practitioner's patients when the practitioner is not available. - 2.6.2 Each staff member and practitioner with privileges will participate in quality/performance improvement/peer review activities and in the discharge of other Medical Staff functions (including service on appropriate Medical Staff committees) as may be necessary. - 2.6.3 Each staff member, consistent with their granted clinical privileges, must participate in the on-call coverage of the emergency department or in other hospital coverage programs as determined jointly by the Department Chair, MEC and the Board and documented in the rules and regulations, after receiving input from the appropriate clinical specialty, to assist in meeting the patient care needs of the community.